ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Some of the claims may also be checked against Reference Values.
 The Verifier then produces Attestation Results which is also usually a claims set.
 EAT is also designed to carry Attestation Results.
-The Attestation Results go to the Relying Party which is the ultimate consumer of the "Remote Attestaton Procedures", RATS.
+The Attestation Results go to the Relying Party which is the ultimate consumer of the Remote Attestation Procedure.
-The Relying Party uses the Attestation Results as needed for the use case, perhaps allowing a entity on the network, allowing a financial transaction or such.
+The Relying Party uses the Attestation Results as needed for the use case, perhaps allowing an entity on the network, allowing a financial transaction or such.

 Note that sometimes the Verifier and Relying Party are not separate and thus there is no need for a protocol to carry Attestation Results.

-### Relationship bewteen Attestation Evidence and Attestation Results
+### Relationship between Attestation Evidence and Attestation Results

 Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Evidence or Attestation Results.